Academic Planning and Progress

 Students should keep the following tips in mind as they plan for academic success:

-- Maintain files of relevant paper and electronic University correspondence, DARS Reports, academic planning worksheets, and other important documentation pertaining to enrollment at UIC.
+- Maintain files of relevant university correspondence, uAchieve degree audits, academic planning worksheets, and other important documentation pertaining to enrollment at UIC.

 - Meet with an advisor once a semester or more frequently as necessary.

-- Attend instructors’ office hours to ask questions about lecture material, course readings, and assignments.
+- Attend instructors’ drop-in hours, called office hours, to ask questions about lecture material, course readings, and assignments.

 - Use the University Library system, including working with undergraduate librarians, to complete course requirements and build important research skills.